Serving the Airport Community Since 1998

 Can I Join BRTA?

-There are membership dues that go towards off-season storage and repair of the structures, administrative costs, and the cocktail party and pancake breakfast.
-Separate Galley dues cover the cost of food for the galley meals.
+Agents need to contribute cost sharing toward off-season storage and repair of the structures, administrative costs, and the cocktail party and pancake breakfast.
+The Galley has it’s own cost sharing that covers the cost of food for the galley meals.
 And contributions are welcome to replace some aging furniture and improve the galley infrastructure.

 The galley serves fresh hot breakfast and dinner daily.
 Agents camp around the starport and enjoy the shade, drinks, and conversation that take place.
-Agents also enjoy access to water and a cleanup area.
+Agents also enjoy access to a cleanup area.

 Frequently Asked Questions

-- Can't I just pay and be part of the meal plan?
-No. We are focusing more on volunteerism and community this year.
+Can't I just pay and be part of the galley?
+No. We are continuing to focus more on volunteerism and community this year.